8 design top tips and 8 mistakes to avoid

 • the author is already a household name or has a big following, and

-Top Tip 8.
-A clear CTA
+Top Tip 8: A clear CTA.

 A CTA is a ‘call to action’.
-This is the action you want to reader to take.
+This is the action you want your audience to take.
+You need to make your CTA crystal clear.

 If the advert is a poster, tell people where they need to go to buy your book.